eda-ricercatore/rosario-r/README.md

 [Ritz2008]
 	Ritz, C., and Streibig, J. C. *Nonlinear Regression with R*.
 Use R!
 Springer Science+Business Media, LCC, New York, NY, 2008.

+[Sheather2009]
+	Sheather, S. J. *A Modern Approach to Regression with R*.
+Springer Texts in Statistics.
+Springer Science+Business Media, LCC, New York, NY, 2009.